Close Menu

 • Waterproof battery.
 Most are water-resistant, which is good enough for light to medium rain.

 • Front or rear rack.
-A minimum 20 kg capacity is recommended.
+A minimum capacity of 20 kg is recommended.

 • Integrated front and rear lights powered by the battery.